Roadex Project: ROADEX II, 2002–2005

 This second project continued to be part-funded by the EU and aimed at developing new ways for the management of rural roads.
 The four members from the pilot were joined by two new organisations from Scotland: Forest Enterprise of Scotland and Comhairle Nan Eilean Siar and six associate partners: The Norwegian Hauliers Association, The Finnish Road Administration Lapland District, Metsähallitus Forestry, Stora Enso Metsä, Metsäliitto Osuukunta, and The Forestry Centre of Lapland.
-The new associate partners from the forestry and paper industry brought experience of using forest gravel roads to the project and extended its researches into all road surfaces.
+The new associate partners from the forestry and paper industry brought the experience of using forest gravel roads to the project and extended its researches into all road surfaces.

 The formal outputs of the co-operation included a DVD Focussing on low volume roads in the Northern Periphery and 11 technical reports.

 ROADEX III, 2006–2007

 The third project was designed as a Dissemination and Implementation project to show how the strategies and practices developed under the previous projects could be used in practice and what benefits could result.
 This included translating the reports into the six partner languages, presentations at conferences, seminars and workshops.
 Four new e-learning training packages were produced for the website in the partner languages and road trials of new solutions trialled on local roads.

 Five new organisations joined: The Icelandic Road Administration, The Swedish Forest Agency, The Department of Transport and The National Roads Authority from Ireland, and The Municipality of Sisimiut of the Greenland Home Rule Government.
 The Swedish Board of Forestry, Dalarna/Gävleborg and the Russian Association of Regional Road Authorities (RADOR), joined as Associate Partners.

 A new area of research was the measurement of daily vibration in drivers of heavy vehicles caused by poorly maintained road networks.
 An important finding of the research was that this arises wholly as a result of the condition of the road and cannot be mitigated by modern trucks with modern suspension systems.

 Outputs of the project included 3 DVDs and 14 technical reports on the management and maintenance of roads, including the socio-economic benefits of rural roads to communities.
 HITRANS of Scotland was one of the first organisations to recommended the adoption of the new strategies.

 The project received a RegioStars award in 2009 by the Northern Periphery Programme.